check-spelling-sandbox/Azure-Sentinel/DataConnectors/O365 DataCSharp/readme.md

 # Deploy Function App for getting Office 365 Management API data into Azure Sentinel
-This function app will poll O365 Activity Managment API every 10 mins for logs.
+This function app will poll O365 Activity Management API every 10 mins for logs.
 It is designed to get Teams events under Audit.General.

 ## Deployment and Configuration
 ### Add AAD App Permissions